You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Adaptive Security: Automatically detects new devices and vulnerabilities as they appear on the network, keeping scans up-to-date.

-• Compliance Auditing: Includes built-in policies for PCI-DSS, HIPAA, CIS benchmarks, assisting organizations in meeting regulatory requirements.
+• Compliance Auditing: Includes built-in policies for PCI-DSS, HIPAA, and CIS benchmarks, assisting organizations in meeting regulatory requirements.

 Cons